 My reporting has brought me hiking Appalachian mountain peaks to search for bioluminescent mushrooms on a moonless night.
 It’s taken me jumping and diving over rocks with a 81-year-old woman to count baby Little Penguins at a small beach in Australia.
 And it’s sent me plunging, in a submarine, 1,900 meters into the dark depths of the Pacific Ocean where I observed shimmering methane seeps and bushes of tube worms the size of a VW bus.

 My current obsession is — kind of a secret.
-But generally, I'm into mushrooms, forestry, plant intelligence, symbionts, the deep sea and just about anything nature-related, alive, weirdly alive or super weird.
+But generally, I'm into rocks, mushrooms, forestry, plant intelligence, symbionts, the deep sea and just about anything nature-related, alive, weirdly alive or super weird.

 Beyond reporting, writing and future building, I also speak — like in public.
 At SXSW 2018, I moderated a panel on the award-winning documentary, "Chasing Coral" and the latest tech for imaging coral reefs.
 I’ve spoken to and with hundreds of scientists and student journalists about the industry and craft of science communication.
 I’ve been a guest speaker for for the UNC Chapel Hill Library, the Department of Mathematics at Appalachian State University, graduate journalism classes at NYU SHERP, continuing-ed multimedia journalism intensives and sci-comm groups at places like Cold Spring Harbor Laboratory.
 I’ve also shared tips on pumping fun into seemingly boring topics with corporate communications crowds.